INFORMSJoC/2020.1035/README.md

 Computing](https://pubsonline.informs.org/journal/ijoc) under the [Apache license](LICENSE).

-The software and data in this repository are a snapshot of the software and data that were used in the research reported on in the paper (_link coming soon_) by N. Kullman, A. Froger, JE Mendoza, and J. Goodson.
+The software and data in this repository are a snapshot of the software and data that were used in the research reported on in the [paper](https://doi.org/10.1287/ijoc.2020.1035) by N. Kullman, A. Froger, JE Mendoza, and J. Goodson.
 The snapshot is based on [this SHA](https://github.com/e-VRO/frvcpy/commit/2c6dc419a6a60fa2a9b5e88bdb5371c29f7b3b2d) in the development repository.

 **Important: This code is being developed on an on-going basis at [https://github.com/e-VRO/frvcpy/](https://github.com/e-VRO/frvcpy/).
 Please go there if you would like to